claws/cookiecutter-python-project/README.rst

 Getting Started
 ===============

-.. _one-time-setup-steps-label:

 One Time Setup Steps
 --------------------

 You need to prepare two locations to store content:

 - A place where you store your projects (git repositories).
 You probably have a folder for that already (e.g. ``git-repos``).
 We will call this location $REPOS_DIR.

 - A place to store Python virtual environments.
 Avoid putting your virtual environment in your project directory next to your code.
 This will avoid accidentally adding venv content to a git change set.
 We will call this location $VENVS_DIR.

 Create a new virtual environment for cookiecutter and install cookiecutter using ``pip``: